-This is your online guide to long-term disability in Canada for 2022.
-If you are looking for a broad overview of long-term disability insurance, you have found the right article.
+This is your online guide to long term disability in Canada for 2023.
+If you are looking for a broad overview of Canada long term disability insurance, you have found the right article.
+In this guide, I cover the basics like what is long term disability in Canada, how it works, and more.

-This article is based on my 17 years of experience as an occupational therapist turned disability lawyer.
+This guide is based on my 17 years of experience as an occupational therapist turned disability lawyer.
 I cover all the key topics and include links to articles that go into greater detail.

 Let’s dive in!

-- How to Buy Long-term Disability Insurance in Canada
+- How to Buy Canada Long Term Disability Insurance

-- Filing a Claim for Long-term Disability Benefits in Canada
+- How to Apply for Long-Term Disability in Canada

 - Lump-sum Settlements for Long-term Disability